FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-update-and-query-context-information.md

-Alternatively, if you want to get the **attributes as a key values**, you can use the `keyValues` parameter, in the following way:
+Alternatively, if you want to get only attributes values, you can use the `keyValues` parameter, in the following way:

     GET <cb_host>:<cb_port>/v2/entities/0115206c51f60b48b77e4c937835795c33bb953f?options=keyValues

     {
       "id": "0115206c51f60b48b77e4c937835795c33bb953f",
       "type": "Restaurant",